peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 In addition, the `Content-Type` of the file MUST be retained and given back to the client on file retrieval.
 This is especially important for `public` files.

+In case a `PUT` request specifies a directory, i.e. the URL ends with a forward slash (`/`), an error needs to be given back to the client:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {"error":"invalid_request","error_description":"cannot store a directory"}

 **FIXME**: this may be a problem when implementing versioning and the `Content-Type` header needs to contain the version?